-9 International Commitments include: The Convention on Biological Diversity (CBD); the World Summit on Sustainable Development (WSSD); the OSPAR convention; the European Marine Strategy Framework Directive (MSFD)
+9 International Commitments include: The Convention on Biological Diversity (CBD); the World Summit on Sustainable Development (WSSD); the OSPAR convention; the European Marine Strategy Framework Directive (MSFD) 10 Scotland's Marine Atlas: http://77.68.107.10/MarineAtlas-Complete.pdf increase the climate change mitigation potential of our seas by requiring targets for the protection and enhancement of our depleted blue carbon habitats.

-10 Scotland's Marine Atlas: http://77.68.107.10/MarineAtlas-Complete.pdf has negative emissions implications, where they can switch from being a net sink of carbon to net source11.
+Decline of blue carbon habitats also has negative emissions implications, where they can switch from being a net sink of carbon to net source11.
 Through the Climate Change Plan, the Bill could put in place policies aimed at protection and enhancement for blue carbon habitats and thereby enhance carbon sequestration and reduce potential of negative emissions.
 The Plan should draw from existing policies in the National Marine Plan and propose policies for Regional Marine plans that aim to reduce human pressures on carbon sinks.